 - All of our Care Providers must strictly follow our policy and procedures on infection control.
-These measures include hygiene protocol, early symptom diagnosis and preventative care.
+These measures include hygiene protocol, personal protection equipment use, early symptom diagnosis and preventative care.

 - In light of the international transmission of this virus, we are insisting that all of our Care Providers, who have traveled overseas, or may have come in contact with someone who has, report these occurrences to us.
 We WILL NOT place a Care Provider in your home who has informed us they have been exposed to the Coronavirus.
 A clean bill of health from a physician and after at least two weeks, without symptoms from the exposure event are required before we will reassign the care provider to any case.

 For the safety of the Care Provider and to better protect you, we ask you to inform us if you have been potentially exposed to the virus.
 This would include:

 - Inform us if you or any family member or friend, who has been in physical contact with you, have traveled overseas in the last 3 months, or potentially been exposed domestically.

 - Inform us if you or anyone in your household has experienced flu-like symptoms in the past 14 days.
 In particular, symptoms such as – fever, cough, trouble breathing, and headache can all been signs of the virus.